qstephens604/ArmorBuffs/README.md

 <img width="634" height="348" alt="image" src="https://github.com/user-attachments/assets/0b148d36-b720-4480-9707-51620f0ebf40" />

-Keyword Must be in the Items Lore!
-The Items name does not matter!

 ## Commands
 `/armorbuffs reload` - Updates the plugin with any changes made to the config!